Virdjin/Vs-Code-on-the-switch-/README.md

 # Vs-Code-on-the-switch-
-linux devolpment enviroment on the switvh
+linux devolpment enviroment on the switch